-Governor Cuomo has issued an executive order requiring all people in New York to wear a mask or a face covering when out in public and in situations where social distancing cannot be maintained, such as on public transportation.
+Governor Cuomo issued an executive order requiring all people in New York to wear a mask or a face covering when out in public and in situations where social distancing cannot be maintained, such as on public transportation.

-The City also strongly recommends that you wear a face covering indoors when you are around other people and you are not in your home, even if 6 feet of distance can be maintained.
+- Wear a face covering indoors when you are around other people and you are not in your home, even if 6 feet of distance can be maintained.

 - Wearing a face covering prevents you from unintentionally spreading COVID-19 to other people.